History of Architecture and Urban Planning

 The Chair has established an innovative repository on European Colonial Architecture.
 It hosts a collection of internationally famous chairs, and supervises the Department of Architecture's archives and model collection of ACaP.

 Members of the Chair organize exhibitions and conferences and participate in extensive professional networks all over the world.

-Together with faculty members from the Departments Heritage and Architecture, Urbanism, Architecture and Real Estate, the Chair is also leading the Design and History Research Group that promotes multidisciplinary investigation on Heritage issues together with faculty members from other departments in the Faculty of Architecture and the Built Environment.
+Together with faculty members from the Departments Heritage and Architecture and Urbanism, the Chair is also leading the Design and History Research Group that promotes multidisciplinary investigation on Heritage issues.
 Carola Hein is also Research Coordinator of Heritage and Environment for the Center for Global Heritage and Development.